 On Tuesday morning Brett headed into the Athens Intel office and the kids and I hiked the hill behind our house.
 It’s a big hill with trees and grass, and is a nice retreat from the city.
 On top of the hill there is a good view over the entire city.
 I'm not a fan of life in the big city, with so many cars, and people and noise.
 Athens seems to be the least pedestrian friendly city we have been in.
 Cars really don’t give way to pedestrians so I have to be very careful walking down the street with the kids.
 The sidewalks are usually blocked by cars parking on them and they are uneven and up and down hills.

-Wednesday we found a park near our house so the kids were very excited!
 The kids adjust well to wherever we go and have been great sports about all this traveling.

 It was a long week with Brett working late most nights so we were really excited for the weekend.